 The Sustainable Research Excellence in Universities (SRE) initiative addresses the gap in funding for the indirect costs of university research supported by Australian competitive grants and works to support universities build and maintain research excellence.
 SRE reporting involves a series of staff surveys.

 The Australian Bureau of Statistics (ABS) Higher Education Research and Experimental Development Reporting involves biannual surveys to provide comprehensive data on Australia’s research and experimental development effort.

 The reporting enables the nature and distribution of Australia's research activity to be monitored by government policy analysts and advisers to business, government and economists.

 The Office of Research prepares research performance data for a suite of internal USC reports.
 These include:

 - Faculty Quarterly Reports

 - Strategic Plan (SP), and

-USC Research Bank is the institutional research repository for the University of the Sunshine Coast.
+USC Research Bank is the institutional research repository for USC.
 It provides an open access showcase of the University’s scholarly research output ensuring research is made available to the local, national and international communities.